Take a Bath: The Case for Grown-Up Tub Time

 Today we realize that cleansing can have health benefits far beyond just removing dirt and germs from the skin’s surface.
 Baths, in particular, have been shown to reduce stress and help you sleep better.
 So why do so few of us have bathtubs in our homes?
 And if we do, why do we underutilize them?
 I’d argue that we both don’t have the time and also don’t make time for ourselves.
 We probably don’t even know how to build a bathing ritual that will not only cleanse but soothe and destress.
 Thus, consider this your deep dive into bathing.
 Come on in, the water’s fine.

-Embrace the Time Commitment
+Step One Embrace the Time Commitment

+This is where the fun comes in, dear bather: Customize your products to suit your needs.
+Feeling sore and achy?
+Mineral or Epsom salts.
+Dry skin?
+A milky bath soak.
+Think a cold is coming on?
 Dr. Singha’s Mustard Bath.
 Stressful day?
 A tension-releasing bath oil.
 Consider yourself a bathing mixologist and mix and match to your heart’s (destressed) content.

-Rest, Sweat, Hydrate, Then Sleep
+Step Six Rest, Sweat, Hydrate, Then Sleep